 The built-in role definitions that you can assign to your users and others are as follows:

-- RDS Owner: is allowed to manage everything even access to resources
+- RDS Owner: can manage everything even access to resources.

-- RDS Operator: is allowed to view the diagnostic activities
+- RDS Operator: can view the diagnostic activities.

-By running the PowerShell “command-lets” or cmdlets you can create, view or remove the role assignments.
+By running the PowerShell cmdlets you can create, view, or remove the role assignments.

 Planning the Delegation

-To understand what kind of delegation model will be the best your organizational requirements you must make a prior planning.
+To understand what kind of delegation model will be the best for your organizational requirements, you must perform prior planning.
 Here are some suggestions:

-- List and grant authorization to register application
+- List and grant authorization to the registered application.

-Consider taking Apps4Rent for any of your WVD needs or inquiry.
-With an experience spanning over 15 years of offering Azure managed solutions to more than 10,000 businesses successfully, we can confidently rely on us.
-Contact us anytime 1-646-506-9354.
+Consider Apps4Rent for any of your WVD needs or inquiry.
+With an experience spanning over 15 years of offering managed cloud solutions to more than 10,000 businesses successfully, you can confidently rely on us.
+Contact us anytime at 1-646-506-9354.
 We look forward to hearing from you.